 Heller played Henri Labisse in Broadway's Victoria/Victoria, as well as roles in the Broadway/national companies of Falsettos and Les Miserables.

-Among the first class passengers, S. Marc Jordan (Funny Girl, "Night Court") and Taina Elg (Tony nominated for Where's Charley, Nine) will play Mr. and Mrs. Strauss with Margo Skinner (Power Plays, Mrs. Warren's Profession) in the featured role of Charlotte Cardoza.
+Several other Titanic tour cast members have already served on the Broadway ship, including Ken Triwush, Jennifer Waldman, Kate Suber ( On the Town at the Delacorte) as Kate Murphey and in the role of Kate McGowan, Melissa Bell.
+An original Broadway company swing, Bell also performed on Broadway in Grease and Gentleman Prefer Blondes as well as touring with the pre-Broadway Jekyll & Hyde.
+Among the first class passengers, S. Marc Jordan ( Funny Girl, "Night Court") and Taina Elg (Tony nominated for Where's Charley, Nine) will play Mr. and Mrs. Strauss with Margo Skinner ( Power Plays, Mrs. Warren's Profession) in the featured role of Charlotte Cardoza.
 In the second class, David Beditz and Liz McConahay are Edgar and Alice Beane.
 Christianne Tisdale (Belle in Broadway's Beauty and the Beast, Triumph of Love) will play the first class -- but traveling in second class -- Caroline Neville.
-Rounding out the third class are Bell as Kate McGowan, Suber as Kate Murphey, Jodi Jinks as Kate Mullins and Richard Roland (The Scarlet Pimpernel, Zombie Prom) as Jim Farrell.
+Rounding out the third class are Bell as Kate McGowan, Suber as Kate Murphey, Jodi Jinks as Kate Mullins and Richard Roland ( The Scarlet Pimpernel, Zombie Prom) as Jim Farrell.

 Also in the cast are Kristi Barber, Dana Lynn Caruso, Edward Conery, Carol Denise, Rob Donohoe, Doug Friedman, Stacie James, Laura Kenyon, Ken Krugman, Bob Lauder Jr., Philip Lehl, John Leone, Rebecca Hunter Lowman, David Ludwig, Joann Merhaut, Dodie Pettit, Andrew Redeker, Sarah Shannon, Michael Shelle, Deborah Jean Templin, Bruce Thompson, Carl N. Wallnau and Matthew Yang-King.